azeemgulwani/nextjs-button-counter/README.md

 Styling uses simple inline CSS for clarity (no advanced design).

-No persistent storage — count resets on refresh.
+No persistent storage; count resets on refresh.

 Input validation ensures step value ≥ 1 only.